snap-stanford/snap-python-64/doc/source/reference/table.rst

       .. describe:: Select(Predicate, SelectedRows, Remove=True)

          Selects rows that satisfy a given Predicate, of type :class:`TPredicate`.
-         The selected row indices are stored in *SelectedRows*, a :class:`TIntV`.
+         The selected row indices are stored in *SelectedRows*, a :class:`TInt64V`.
 If *Remove* is True, rows that do not match the predicate are removed.

       .. describe:: SelectAtomic(Attr1, Attr2, Cmp, SelectedRows, Remove=True)